Ansuman-Dhar/Python-whatsapp-automation/README.md

 <details>
   <summary><b>Execution</b></summary>
-  <p>To execute it, just put the functions.py & main.py in the same folder and open the main.py file with python interpreter.</p>
+  <p>To execute it, just put the chatscript.txt, functions.py & main.py in the same folder and open the main.py file with python interpreter.</p>
 </details>